 The study did not add the value of water quality or soil health benefits.

-If funding became available, Kraus said future studies might experiment with different hybrids or plant density to boost grain yield, and with different cover crop seed mixes to boost biomass.
+If funding were to become available, Kraus said future studies might experiment with different hybrids or plant density to boost grain yield, and with different cover crop seed mixes to boost biomass.